velsa/notion-ts-client/README.md

 ## Important notes for usage in production:

-If a property in Notion has been **renamed** - simply generate your client sdk again and all your types and properties will be up to date.
-Your production code will not be affected by this change, since under the hood all API calls use property IDs.
+If a property in your Notion database has been **renamed** - your production code will not be affected, since under the hood all API calls use property IDs.

-If a property in Notion has been **removed** or its **type has been changed** - this might present a problem for the production code, so be careful when you chage properties in your Notion database.
+If a property in Notion has been **removed** or its **type has been changed** - this might present a problem for the production code.
+The solution is: before removing a property from Notion database or changing its type – make sure that your production code will not fail when this change is applied in Notion.

-Also, you will get a detailed update on the changes made in Notion once you generate your client sdk.
-You will also likely get Typescript errors in your code, since the types have changed.
+Next time you run the `generate` command, you will get an updated config file and Client SDK, reflecting all the changes in your Notion databases.
+You might also see some Typescript errors in your code, since the types have changed.
 Which presents an excelent opportunity to adapt your code to the changes! 😎

 ---